wp-plugins/analytics360/README.txt

 Yes, the Analytics360 plugin requires PHP 5.
 If you attempt to activate the plugin and PHP 5 is not available you will be presented with an error.

-= How do I report a bug? =
+= How do I report a bug or feature request? =

-Please drop us a line if you find a bug at [http://www.mailchimp.com/support/contact](http://www.mailchimp.com/support/contact).
+Please drop us a line if you find a bug or would like to see a new feature added at:   [http://groups.google.com/group/analytics360-discussion](http://groups.google.com/group/analytics360-discussion).
+You can also contact the [WordPress HelpCenter](http://wphelpcenter.com/) for immediate support requests.

 = Who created this plugin? =

-[Analytics360](http://www.mailchimp.com/wordpress_analytics_plugin/?pid=wordpress&source=website) was conceptualized and designed by the folks at [MailChimp](http://mailchimp.com), and developed by [Crowd Favorite](http://crowdfavorite.com/).
+[Analytics360](http://www.mailchimp.com/wordpress_analytics_plugin/?pid=wordpress&source=website) was conceptualized and designed by the folks at [MailChimp](http://mailchimp.com "Email Marketing from MailChimp"), and developed by [Crowd Favorite](http://crowdfavorite.com/ "Custom WordPress and web development").

 == Screenshots ==

 1. The Analytics360 report dashboard.
+2. See where in the world your traffic is coming from.
+3. See what sites are sending traffic, and dig in to see what stories they're linking.
+4. Compare traffic sources to one another.
+5. See all your vital Google Analytics data in your WordPress dashboard.

 == Changelog ==

+= 1.1 =
+* Traffic Chart visualization fixes (eg: Y-axis scale begins at 0)
+* Inclusion of wp-includes/rss.php switched to include\_once
+* Switched plugin links to use site\_url
+* Replaced usage of `curl` with HTTP API request class
+* Verbose error messages on settings page added to help troubleshooting
+* Minimized some JavaScript for smaller download footprints
+* Switched to use "stable" Google apis, rather than development
+* Fixed issue where some UI elements could be hidden in Internet Explorer using 2.8

 = 1.0 =
 * First public release.